ROCm/rocm_smi_lib/docs/index.rst

 The AMD System Management Interface Library (AMD SMI library) is a C library for Linux that provides a user space interface for applications to monitor and control AMD devices.
 This library will replace rocm_smi_lib over time.
 We recommend that users transition to the AMD SMI library.

-For more information, refer to  `GitHub repository <https://github.com/ROCm/amdsmi>`_.
+For more information, refer to the `GitHub repository <https://github.com/ROCm/amdsmi>`_.